-Unless the Court otherwise directs, an order for disclosure is an order to give standard disclosure (see 5.3 Discovery in This Jurisdiction).
+Unless the court otherwise directs, an order for disclosure is an order to give standard disclosure (see 5.3 Discovery in This Jurisdiction).
 Where the court considers it appropriate, it may dispense with or limit standard disclosure.
 Parties are obliged to undertake reasonable searches as part of their duty to search for documents.
 The process should take place out of court, with the court only intervening where resolution between the parties is not possible.

-Documents given on disclosure are generally subject to the codified 'implied undertaking' against collateral use for a purpose other than the proceedings.
+Documents given on disclosure are generally subject to the codified “implied undertaking” against collateral use for any purpose other than the proceedings.